pack-it-forms/pack-it-forms/README.md

 Add Input Elements to the Form
 ------------------------------

-To add fields to your form, you just need to add standard html `input` and `textarea` elements --- just like any other HTML form.
-However, the input elements must contain a `name` attribute formatted like
+To add fields to your form, you just need to add standard html `input`, `select`, and `textarea` elements --- just like any other HTML form.
+However, the input elements must contain a `name` attribute formatted like this:
-this:

    * If the element maps to a number in the form that you are trying to replicate, like `10`, then the value should be that number